 1. The Oracle describes logic, as the study of the principles and criterion of any valid inference and demonstration.

-2. Logic is the systematic exposition of that valid inference deduced.
+2. Logic is the systematic exposition of that valid inference deduced and is the basis of our thought process.

-4. It represents the actual nature of what is perceived, as reality and not a doxastic surreality.
+4. Logic represents the actual nature of what is perceived, as reality and not a doxastic surreality that obfuscates our minds by fortuitousness.

 5. Thought, language, and reality are all isomorphic, and thus the punctilious contemplation of our expressed words that assist to understand the logic of that expression.

-6. It is considered formal, when it analyses and represents the unquestionable form of any valid argument exposed of prolepsis.
+6. It is considered formal, when it analyses and represents the unquestionable form of any valid argument exposed of prolepsis and diairesis.

 8. Logic is of essential importance to rationality in all forms of human philosophy and the consectary purview of the coetaneous mind of the Homo sapiens.